iturner72/web3quickstart/README.md

     you will generate the same one as someone else.
 There are around 10^77 different possibilities for a Bitcoin private key.
 * Think of 12 words and write them down on a piece of paper.
-It is probably best if the 12 words are disjoint and do not form a sentence or song.
+It is probably best if the 12 words are disjoint and do not form a sentence or song lyrics.

 ### Step Two: Create Hot-Wallet
 * This private key that we just geneated will now be used to create a